jheasly/generative-ai-for-journalists/README.md

 ### Note
 The Python version to be used is specified in the `.python-version` file.
 It's a `pyenv` thing.

+There's a weekly course material zip file in each of the Week_2, Week_3, Week_4.

 ----

 ### Week 1